 1. Be proactive.
 Decrease the opportunity for negative reviews.
 When it comes to negative feedback on employee review boards, prevention is the best course of action.
 Make sure current employees are provided with proper outlets to share their frustrations with management so they do not feel the need to vent their grievances online.
 Encourage employees to speak up by providing safe, confidential environments to share about problems in their roles.
 For job-seekers, provide a friendly atmosphere to communicate and apply.
 If their personal experience is positive, job-seekers will be more likely to overlook a few negative reviews.

-2. Frequently check job boards and respond to reviews promptly.
+2. Frequently check review boards and respond to reviews promptly.
 One negative review will not destroy your positive employer brand, but neglecting to address the review might.
 It is so important to check popular employee review boards frequently and respond, because 75% of job-seekers are more likely to apply to a company at which the employer responds to reviews.

 If you do find negative reviews while searching job boards, stay calm and collected while reading them.
 Resist the urge to defend yourself and your company by arguing with the reviewer; instead, choose your words carefully and respond with reconciliation in mind.
 Stay professional, and invite the conversation to move offline if necessary.